juanjoGonDev/typeorm-transactional-tests/README.en.md

 ## Features

 - Transaction lifecycle helper with explicit `init` and `finish` hooks.
+- Jest hook registration that automatically opens and rolls back transactions.
 - Compatibility with MySQL, MariaDB, PostgreSQL, SQLite, and Better SQLite 3.
 - Deterministic data factories driven by a reproducible execution seed.
 - Shared test setup that initializes one data source per worker and runs specs in parallel.